edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

 ### File Size {/*file-size*/}

-Define the maximum file size, in bytes, for a `POST` request via the **Single File Upload Limit** option
+Define the maximum file size, in bytes, for a `POST` request through the **Single File Upload Limit** option

 <Callout type="tip">